cicirello/jacoco-badge-generator/README.md

 The following table summarizes the default values of all inputs for both the GitHub Actions usage as well as the CLI usage.
-If your use-case requires the defaults as specified below, then you do not need to specify them.
+If your use-case requires the defaults as specified below, then you do not need to include them.

 | GitHub Actions Default | CLI Default |
 | --- | --- |